bekk/bekk-christmas/post/javascript/raw-gpu-power-with-shaders-in-three-js.md

 authors:
   - Holger Ludvigsen
 ---
 All good developers will get presents from Santa.
 So I am absolutely sure that you have read the previous calendar entry [3D with WebGL and three.js](https://javascript.christmas/2020/9).
 Although, if you have dabbled in WebGL before, that is not strictly necessary.
+All of the final code can be found in [our repository](https://github.com/bekk/webgl-christmas)

 ## A shady proposal